kikito/locus.p8/README.md

 Parameters:
 - `x,y`: The `left` and`top` coordinates of the axis-aligned rectangle being queried
 - `w,h`: The `width` and `height` of the axis-aligned rectangle being queried
 - `filter`: An optional function which can be used to "exclude" or include object from the result. `filter` is a function which takes an object as parameter and returns "truthy" when the object should be included in the result, or "falsy" to not include it.
-By default, `locus` will include all objects it encounters on the specified rectangle
+If no filter is specified `locus` will include all objects it encounters on the rectangle

 Return values:
 - res: A table of the form `{[obj1]=true, [obj2]=true}` containing all the objects whose boxes intersecting with the specified axis-aligned bounding box.